STUDENT ACHIEVEMENT SERVICES

 When will my child take the test?

 Every state sets a time frame for schools to administer ACCESS for ELLs 2.0.
 Schools schedule when students will take the four sections of the test during the testing time frame.
-Contact your child’s school for more specific information on when your child is scheduled to take ACCESS for ELLs 2.0.

 How are the test scores used?

 Scores from ACCESS for ELLs 2.0 can be used in many ways.
 Parents can use the scores to advocate for their child.
 Teachers use the scores to plan instruction and assessments.
-Districts use the scores to evaluate their language support programs, to monitor student progress in acquiring English, and to determine if a student is eligible to exit an English language support program.
+Districts use the scores to evaluate their language support programs, to monitor student progress in acquiring English, and to determine if a student is eligible to exit an ELS program.
 Scores are also used to meet federal and state accountability requirements.